 Although almost any type of workout can be turned into a HIIT workout, if you need inspiration, look at the best HIIT workout gear guide for some equipment recommendations and make sure you wear the best workout shoes for added traction during workouts.

 - What's metcon and is it good for getting fit at home?

 5 reasons why should you try HIIT workouts

 HIIT workouts are fast, but it doesn't mean you should skip warm-up.
 Although you don't want to max out your heart rate warming up, you also don't want to go into a high-intensity training cold turkey either.
 Do some lunges or a couple of minutes of jump ropes to get your heart – and muscles – ready for the workout.

 After the workout, you'll need to do two things: have some protein and stretch your muscles.
 The most convenient way to sort out the former is to have a protein shake, a mix of protein powder and water or milk/milk substitute.
 You can also opt in to have a protein bar instead.

 5 reasons why you should try HIIT today

 1. HIIT torches fat for longer

-If you want to burn fat quicker and haven't got the time to go for runs or spend ages on cross trainers, HIIT is the answer for.
-This type of workout has proven to burn fat efficiently, even visceral fat, the one that surrounds organs and therefore can have very serious negative effect on your long term health.
+If you want to burn fat quicker and haven't got the time to go for runs or spend ages on cross trainers, HIIT is the answer.
+This type of workout has proven to burn fat efficiently, even visceral fat, the one that surrounds organs and therefore can have a very serious negative effects on your long term health.

 2. HIIT will boost your metabolism